Chapter 471 — Assessment on Public Property; Exception; Sue to Be Paid

 Assessment on Public Property; Exception; Sue to Be Paid

-Cities and towns can charge special assessments on public property for local improvements.
+Cities and towns with special assessment authority can levy special assessments against government-owned property …

 471.01